 Get into the zone with Focus, concentration and mindset

 Historically, music, dance, prayer, chanting, ritual, fasting, sensory deprivation, isolation, extreme exertion, extended focus, heat exposure, and plant medicines have all proven to be highly effective methods of inducing flow like states, especially in guided group settings.
-Flow is contagious and participating in any coordinated group activity can effectively induce flow.
+Flow is contagious and participating in any coordinated group activity can often effectively induce flow.
 Flow is all about deep absorption, so losing yourself in beautiful environments or passion projects can induce flow.
-Engagement is key, so active participation in intrinsically rewarding activities that provide the right amount of immediate feedback and challenge are what easily induce flow.
+Engagement is key, so active participation in intrinsically rewarding activities that provide the right amount of immediate feedback and challenge are what easily induce a flow state.
 Too little challenge or feedback is boring, while too much is frustrating.
 To stay engaged, focus on the process, not the outcome.
 Lastly, risk is a highly potent flow inducer, both physical and emotional.
 Race, climb, jump, surf, ride, create, or simply say “I love you” without knowing what the outcome will be and you will find flow.

 Who benefits from flow states?

 Patterns, similarities, the ideal path forward, and one in a million solutions suddenly brighten in our minds.
 The world around us brightens, and we brighten throughout our entire being.
 We feel fully alive like we can accomplish anything.
 At the same time we are inevitably overwhelmed with a sense of oneness, and see the world from a higher perspective.
-Time in flow tends to make us more compassionate, more concerned with the wellbeing of the planet, and tunes us into creative solutions that benefit everyone involved and nature as a whole.
+Time in flow tends to make us more compassionate, more concerned with the well being of the planet, and tunes us into creative solutions that benefit everyone involved and nature as a whole.